Frequently Asked Questions

 WHAT SHOULD WE BRING WITH US ON THE DAY OF TESTING?

 You can bring some snacks and/or a drink for your child to have with them during the testing session.

 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

-I accept payment by check, ACH bank transfer using Square invoicing, and HSA/FSA cards.
+I prefer payment by check or ACH bank transfer using Square invoicing.
+I can also accept credit cards and HSA/FSA cards.

-HOW DO I GET REIMBURSED BY MY INSURANCE COMPANY FOR AN EVALUATION WITH YOU?
+HOW DO I GET REIMBURSED BY MY INSURANCE COMPANY FOR A COMPREHENSIVE EVALUATION WITH YOU?